Personal profile

 Former Vice President Research (2000-2005) and former Head of School of Allied Health (2014-2019).

-Norelee leads a successful programme of research in the field of rheumatology/physiotherapy focusing on exercise, physical activity and lifestyle aspects of inflammatory diseases.
-Her research has funded by Irish Research Council, Health Research Board and European funding.
-She is a regular contributor on EULAR task forces to develop recommendations for clinical practice in rheumatic and musculoskeletal diseases.
+Norelee holds a Personal Chair in Rheumatological Physiotherapy and leads a successful programme of research in the field of rheumatology/physiotherapy focusing on exercise, physical activity and lifestyle aspects of inflammatory diseases.
+She has received funding from the Irish Research Council, Health Research Board and European funders.
+She is a member of the EULAR Research Committee and the FOREUM Scientific Advisory Board and has been a member of EULAR task forces to develop recommendations for clinical practice in rheumatic and musculoskeletal diseases.

 Grad Cert Teaching & Learning in Higher Education, National University of Ireland - Galway